Double Standards for Knesset MKs: Jews Out, Arabs In

 Attempts were made to ban the Joint List, an amalgam of four of the largest Arab parties, from running as well.
 It is harder to ban an entire party than individuals and specific candidates should have been named in the petition to the court on this matter.
 For example, Heba Yazbak, who praised the terrorist Samir Kuntar (then 16 YO), who abducted a father and his 4 year-old daughter from their apartment in Nahariya and then murdered them on the beach with a shocking brutality.
 Should Yazbak be in the Israeli legislature?

-It is incomprehensible that Ahmad Tibi continues to walk the halls of the legislature.
+It is incomprehensible that Ahmed Tibi continues to walk the halls of the legislature.
 Undeniably consistent with point 3 above (support of armed struggle against the State of Israel), while he was Deputy Speaker of the Knesset, Tibi delivered a rousing speech to students in the Palestinian Authority, telling them that there is no greater honour than martyrdom.
 He included among his honoured martyrs, those who operate from within Israeli pre-1967 armistice lines.

-I wonder when (if?) the Israeli government and court will show signs of self-respect and ban from the Knesset Jew-haters, such as Tibi and others, who show no loyalty to the State of Israel and who, in fact, promote Israel’s destruction and the killing of Jewish children (at the hands of other people’s children, not their own, God forbid).
+I wonder when (if?) the Israeli government and court will show signs of self-respect and ban from the Knesset Jew-haters, such as Ahmed Tibi and others, who show no loyalty to the State of Israel and who, in fact, promote Israel’s destruction and the killing of Jewish children (at the hands of other people’s children, not their own, God forbid).